Nalipp/bootstrap-static-pages/README.md

-This is a bootstrap template with two static pages.
+This is a bootstrap template with static pages.